Center for Higher Education

+A distinguished legacy institution, Wilkes University, shares academic space to form The Mesa Center for Higher Education at 245 W. 2nd St., Mesa.
+Classes began in the Fall of 2013.
+A second school, Benedictine University, also opened its doors to students at its new campus at 255 E. Main St., Mesa.
 “This may be the first time in the country where you have a multitude of established institutions moving into a city with the idea of building a college town,” said Mesa Mayor Scott Smith.

+The original plan was to bring in one established liberal arts college but there was more interest than expected.
 “The idea has really morphed into something much more exciting than we originally started with,” Smith said.
 “We’re creating a new model for liberal arts education in the 21th century.”

-The two schools are well established, ranging in age from 79 to 160-years-old.
+Wilkes is well established, ranging in age from 79 to 160-years-old.
 Both are faith-based, liberal arts institutions and each will provide a unique niche of quality education.

+Students will have the opportunity to take classes at both learning institutions.
 “This may be one of the most innovative things going on in college today,” said Patrick Lehey, president of Wilkes University.

 The city is taking the lead on the project and plans to draw nearly 800 local and regional students to the 53,000-square-foot renovated court building over 5 years.

 Location was a draw for the schools, which were attracted to the city’s METRO light rail, the Mesa Arts Center and the nearby Phoenix-Mesa Gateway Airport.
 The institutions are also eager to offer educational opportunities to the nearly 260,000 students enrolled in two-year programs within the Maricopa County Community College system.

 - Shared academic space from a distinguished liberal arts colleges – Wilkes University